 there are other financial institutions

 Also reconsider the type of savings product you have.
 For

 example, if you have a term deposit that's about to mature and

-you find an at-call savings account that is paying higher interest,
+you find an at-call savings account that pays higher interest, ask

-ask yourself whether a term deposit is the right account for
+yourself whether a term deposit is the right account for you.

-Alternatively, if you have money in an ordinary savings
+On the other hand, if your money is in an ordinary savings

 account but term deposits are paying higher interest, see if